-Identifying the trends shaping today’s workplace, workforce, and marketplace.
+Identifying the trends shaping today’s workplace, workforce, and marketplace and discussions on culture and society.
 Guests bring insight and lessons into the trends shaping their business, allowing listeners to learn, adapt, and get a little bit better at whatever it is they do.

 Have feedback for Cam?
 Have a show suggestion?